huggingface/blog/fine-tune-xlsr-wav2vec2.md

     <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

 Wav2Vec2 is a pretrained model for Automatic Speech Recognition (ASR) and was released in [September 2020](https://ai.facebook.com/blog/wav2vec-20-learning-the-structure-of-speech-from-raw-audio/) by Alexei Baevski, Michael Auli, and Alex Conneau.
 Soon after the superior performance of Wav2Vec2 was demonstrated on the English ASR dataset LibriSpeech, *Facebook AI* presented XLSR-Wav2Vec2 (click [here](https://arxiv.org/abs/2006.13979)).
-XLSR stands for *cross-lingual  speech representations* and refers to XLSR-Wav2Vec2`s ability to learn speech representations that are useful across multiple languages.
+XLSR stands for *cross-lingual  speech representations* and refers to XLSR-Wav2Vec2\'s ability to learn speech representations that are useful across multiple languages.

 Similar to Wav2Vec2, XLSR-Wav2Vec2 learns powerful speech representations from hundreds of thousands of hours of speech in more than 50 languages of unlabeled speech.
-Similar, to [BERT's masked language modeling](http://jalammar.github.io/illustrated-bert/), the model learns contextualized speech representations by randomly masking feature vectors before passing them to a transformer network.
+Similar, to [BERT\'s masked language modeling](http://jalammar.github.io/illustrated-bert/), the model learns contextualized speech representations by randomly masking feature vectors before passing them to a transformer network.

 ![wav2vec2\_structure](https://raw.githubusercontent.com/patrickvonplaten/scientific_images/master/xlsr_wav2vec2.png)

 The authors show for the first time that massively pretraining an ASR model on cross-lingual unlabeled speech data, followed by language-specific fine-tuning on very little labeled data achieves state-of-the-art results.
 See Table 1-5 of the official [paper](https://arxiv.org/pdf/2006.13979.pdf).

-In this notebook, we will give an in-detail explanation of how XLSR-Wav2Vec2's pretrained checkpoint can be fine-tuned on a low-resource ASR dataset of any language.
+In this notebook, we will give an in-detail explanation of how XLSR-Wav2Vec2\'s pretrained checkpoint can be fine-tuned on a low-resource ASR dataset of any language.
 Note that in this notebook, we will fine-tune XLSR-Wav2Vec2 without making use of a language model.
 It is much simpler and more efficient to use XLSR-Wav2Vec2 without a language model, but better results can be achieved by including a language model.

 For demonstration purposes, we fine-tune the [wav2vec2-large-xlsr-53](https://huggingface.co/facebook/wav2vec2-large-xlsr-53) on the low resource Turkish ASR dataset of [Common Voice](https://huggingface.co/datasets/common_voice) that contains just ~6h of validated training data.

 XLSR-Wav2Vec2 is fine-tuned using Connectionist Temporal Classification (CTC), which is an algorithm that is used to train neural networks for sequence-to-sequence problems and mainly in Automatic Speech Recognition and handwriting recognition.

 I highly recommend reading the blog post [Sequence Modeling with CTC (2017)](https://distill.pub/2017/ctc/) very well-written blog post by Awni Hannun.

-Before we start, let's install both `datasets` and `transformers` from master.
-Also, we need the `torchaudio` and `librosa` package to load audio files and the `jiwer` to evaluate our fine-tuned model using the [word error rate (WER)](https://huggingface.co/metrics/wer) metric ${}^1$.
+Before we start, let\'s install both `datasets` and `transformers` from master.
+Also, we need the `torchaudio` and `librosa` package to load audio files and the `jiwer` to evaluate our fine-tuned model using the [word error rate (WER)](https://huggingface.co/metrics/wer) metric \\({}^1\\).

 ```bash
 !pip install git+https://github.com/huggingface/datasets.git